tumagonx/nwjs_docs_old/How-to-use-3rd-party-node.js-modules-in-node-webkit.md

 ./node_modules/async/index.js
 ```

-Your application's manifest (`package.json`) may then look like the following:
+where your application's manifest (`package.json`) may then look like the following:
 ```json
 {
   "name": "nw-demo",